gtonkinhill/tracs/docs/pipe.md

 # Pipe

-The pipe command can be used to run the full Trac'm pipeline on a set of samples.
+The pipe command can be used to run the full TRACS pipeline on a set of samples.
 It is most useful when considering a small number of samples.
 It is usually better to run large datasets in stages, which makes it easier to run multiple `align` commands in parallel.

 The `pipe` command takes a text file as input with the sample name followed by the sequencing data in the subsequent columns.
 These can either be paired-end read files, a single combined read file, or an assembly.
 An example of the format is given below.